-The interview with the A/Commissioner confirms the following: "DOCCS has a system-wide language access policy that ensures that individuals who require assistance with language can still fully participate in critical functions.
+(b) The interview with the A/Commissioner confirms the following: "DOCCS has a system-wide language access policy that ensures that individuals who require assistance with language can still fully participate in critical functions.
 This includes using the Language Line services for translation of written documents or interpretation of spoken language.
 Our Office of Cultural and Language Access Services is responsible for implementing DOCCS' Language Access Plan and ensuring that Limited English Proficient (LEP) individuals can access the Department's programs, services and benefits.
-In keeping with State language access policies, DOCCS makes vital documents available in English, Spanish, Bengali, Simplified Chinese, Haitian Creole, Korean, and Russian.
-This includes the Department's PREA informational brochures and our inmate education film which includes audit and subtitles in English, Spanish, Chinese, Haitian Creole, Italian, Korean, Polish, and Russian.
-Languages are periodically updated based upon data regarding language dominance in the State Vital documents, including information on PREA, are in the process of being made available in Bengali. "
+In keeping with State language access policies, DOCCS makes vital documents available in the most common non-English primary languages within the state.
+This includes the Department's PREA informational brochures and our incarcerated individual education film.
+Languages are periodically updated based upon data regarding language dominance in the State.
+As of June 2021, these languages include Arabic, Bengali, Chinese (simplified), Haitian Creole, Italian, Korean, Polish, Russian, Spanish, and Yiddish. "